enes-wegobi/1driver-main-api/frontend/README.md

 ## Integration with Backend

-This frontend connects to the WebSocket gateway and uses the following events:
+This frontend connects to the WebSocket gateway at `https://1drive-dev.wegobitest.com` and uses the following events:

 - `updateDriverAvailability` - To toggle driver status between available and busy
 - `updateDriverLocation` - To send driver location updates with coordinates